 As you can see the temperature increases - my container is now orange this is where you safety gear is a necessity -as stray sparks can be quite a surprise and a good sign we are proceeding the right direction and ventilation is important too!!!!
 We must be gentle to regulate the air and now and then tamp down the turnings that have not sunk and boiled!!!!!

 Step 7: Finishing & Processing Iron Oxide

-As we approach the end if this journey we now have to process our product which at the moment is 75% iron oxide 25% inclusion of solid Steel fragments or precipitated higher alloys and unchanged Starting materials.
-Now all we have to do is PRESS - SIEVE - AND Repeat until we have a very reasonable fine powdered FeO-FeO2/O3 with some slight impurities ....
-What we are left with is a product which can be used by the scientist/ home experimentalist.
+As we approach the end of this journey we now have to process our product, which at the moment is approximately 65% iron oxide and 35% inclusion of solid Steel fragments (precipitated higher alloys and unchanged Starting materials.
+Now all we have to do is perform several refining steps, involving a PRESS - SIEVE - each time removing large metal fragments not converted.
+Repeating several times until we have a very reasonable fine powder consisting of FeO-FeO2/O3 with some slight impurities ....
+What we end up with is a product which can be used by the Back-Yard scientist Or home experimentalist.

 --- many thanks for watching please enjoy and comment ;-D